← Back to Articles

 I will not pretend the idea was obviously bad.
 The problem is that no one knew whether it was good or not.
 There was no data behind it, no connection to the objectives the leadership had agreed to prioritise, no customer insight driving it.
 There was conviction.
 Loud conviction.
 The kind that sounds in meetings like certainty.

 My job was to ask the right questions.
 What problem does this solve for our customers?
 Where is the evidence?
 How does this connect to what we committed to this quarter?
 I asked.
 I did not get answers.
 I got pressure.
+The escalation moved quickly until it reached a level where asking for validation was indistinguishable from blocking progress.

 We implemented it production-ready.
 That was not wrong on its own.
 What was wrong was the sequence.
-We spent full production effort on something whose value had never been tested, and the cost of that mismatch became visible only after it was too late to change the approach.
+We spent full production effort on something whose value had never been tested, and by the end of the quarter we had delivered something no one could point to as a win against the original objectives.
+The team held together.
+The quarter’s purpose did not.

 What the Problem Actually Was